sswrighton/sswrighton.github.io/_posts/2025-06-23-The-Role-of-the-CTO-in-2025.md

 updated: "2025-06-23 13:30:00-05:00"
 permalink: "/2025/06/role-of-the-cto.html"
 author: Stephen Wrighton
 description: The CTO role has changed.
 It’s no longer about being the smartest engineer in the room.
 It’s about shaping strategy, enabling change, and building trust across every department.
-In my latest piece, I explore what it means to lead as a CTO in 2025: from architecture diagrams to organizational design, from writing code to writing clarity.
+In my latest piece, I explore what it means to lead as a CTO in 2025.
+From architecture diagrams to organizational design, from writing code to writing clarity.
 Give it a read if you’re navigating this shift, or leading someone who is.
 categories:
 tags: [CTO, Engineering Leadership, Strategy]
 ---